Date and time notation in Italy: Date

 The first day of the month is usually written 1º dicembre or 1° dicembre; 1 dicembre is possible but less desirable.
 This can either be pronounced il primo dicembre ("the first of December") or l'uno dicembre ("the one of December"), even if the latter may be considered unsatisfactory or wrong.
 The other days of the month always follow the cardinal form.
 Two-digit years may be used in the expanded form, elided with an apostrophe: "2 giugno '92", although this notation is considered informal and less preferable.
 More rarely, three-digit years may also be found: "2 giugno '992".

-In letter writing, the date is preceded with the place in which the letter has been written, usually with the definite article:
+In letter writing, the date is preceded by the place in which the letter has been written, usually with the definite article:

 The archaic plural article li (a variant of the current plural articles i or gli) still endures in bureaucratic correspondence but should be avoided.
 The article originally referred to "days" (Firenze, li 15 giorni di giugno), which became commonly implied in use (Firenze, li 15/6/1992).
 It is also not uncommon to read lì ("there") in official documents, an incorrect form originated by the erroneous interpretation of the article as an adverb of place.

 An unfamiliar format is year–month–day, explicitly used in computing contexts to avoid ambiguity from DMY format (1992-12-31).
 The first day of the week in Italy is Monday, but for the Church the first day is Sunday.